unt-libraries/untl-metadata-documentation/docs/guides/trail.rst

 This field is optional.

--   Most reports will not have coverage information, but if the title/abstract references specific place(s) and/or date(s), they can be added here to make them browseable
+-   Most reports will not have coverage information, but if the title/abstract references specific place(s) and/or date(s), they should be added here to make them browseable

-    -   **Place Name:* If the report is about a specific place (e.g., "survey of Lea County, New Mexico" or "the area near Los Angeles, California"), include the location
+    -   **Place Name:** If the report is about a specific place (e.g., "survey of Lea County, New Mexico" or "the area near Los Angeles, California"), include the location
-    -   **Place Box:** Used to mark an area when a study is confined by specific coordinates (e.g., a quadrangle)
+    -   **Place Box:** Used to mark an area when a study is confined by specific coordinates (e.g., a quadrangle);
+        coordinates are automatically saved when a box is drawn or map boundary latitude/longitude (decimal format) are entered in the place box model
-    -   **Coverage Date:** If the report *content* references a specific period (e.g., a quarterly report or a survey/collection period) add a single coverage date for the time or range -- this is *not* the publication date
+    -   **Coverage Date:** If the report *content* references a specific period (e.g., a quarterly report of a survey/collection period) add a single coverage date for the time or range included -- this is *not* the publication date

 **Examples**

 -   *Place Name:* United States - California - Los Angeles County
+-   *Place Name:* United States - Alaska
 -   *Coverage Date:* 1927
 -   *Coverage Date:* 1935-08-13/1958-09-03
+-   *Coverage Date:* 1945/1954

 .. _trail-coverage-links: